apache/arrow-nanoarrow/docs/source/getting-started.md

 ## Building an ArrowArray

-The input for our `linesplitter_read()` function in an `std::string`, which we'll iterate over and add each detected line as its own element.
-First, some core logic to detect the number of characters until the next `\n` or end-of-string.
+The input for our `linesplitter_read()` function is an `std::string`, which we'll iterate over and add each detected line as its own element.
+First, we'll define a function for the core logic of detecting the number of characters until the next `\n` or end-of-string.

 ```cpp
 static int64_t find_newline(const ArrowStringView& src) {